Manjari16/WizChat-A-chatbot-inspired-by-Harry-Potter-series-/README.md

 If you want processed dataframe refer to [ProcessedDataForChatBot.csv](ProcessedDataForChatBot.csv).

 [WizChat](WizChar.ipynb) uses FAISS (Facebook AI similarity search).
-The embedding process took time since the text was large, so I made to [Embeddings](Embeddings.csv) which you can directly import and skip steps.
+The embedding process took time since the text was large, so I made [Embeddings](Embeddings.csv) csv, which you can directly import and skip steps and save lots of time.